-It’s easy, you just need to sign up in the Adsense site with your Google account, add your phone number and address, and connect your site to Adsense by using tracking code or plugin.
+It’s easy, you just need to sign up on the Adsense site with your Google account, add your phone number and address, and connect your site to Adsense by using a tracking code or plugin.

 How do I add AdSense to my site?

-Once you’ve signed up, you need to get your AdSense code added in all of the <head> tags on your site.
+Once you’ve signed up, you need to get your AdSense code added to all of the <head> tags on your site.

 How do I add AdSense to my WordPress blog?